-Two-Thirds of likely voters support establishing education savings accounts (ESAs) in Pennsylvania, according to polling released today by the Commonwealth Foundation.
-ESAs are accounts funded and supervised by the state but controlled by parents, which allow families to purchase education services customized to their child’s needs.
-The poll of 400 likely Pennsylvania voters, conducted by McLaughlin & Associates, found majority support for ESAs across party lines and among all demographics.
+Two-thirds of Pennsylvania voters support requiring healthy adult Medicaid recipients to pursue work in order to continue receiving government benefits, according to polling released today by the Commonwealth Foundation.
+The poll of 400 likely Pennsylvania voters, conducted by McLaughlin & Associates, found majority support for work requirements across party lines.

 # # #

 The Commonwealth Foundation transforms free-market ideas into public policies so all Pennsylvanians can flourish.